ashsams18/Project4_11122021/README.md

 The csv file included horse racing history between 2005 and 2019.
 Data was made up of the horse winning history, track conditions, distance, horse parentage, horse weight, age, racing group, time of the year/season the races took place etc

-DEFINITIONS OF THE INDEPENDENT VARIABLES EMPLOYED IN THE MODELS Race ID: The Id given during the race
-Date: The date the race took place
-Course: The course/place where the race is taking place
-Time: The time of the race
-Race_name: The name given to the race
-Class: Grouping of horses based on official ratings
-Band:
-Dist.f.: Distance in Furlongs
-Dist.m.: Distance in Metres
-Going: The condition of the course track
-Season: The season of the race
-Race_group: Race group
-Race_type: Race Type
-Month: The month of the year that the race took place
-Year: The year the race took place
-Period: Period of the horse racing calendar
-Runners: Total Number of the horses racing
-Race_money: Total money allocated for the race
-Horse_name: The name of the horse racing
-Trainer: The name of the horse trainer
-Jockey: The horse jockey
-Pos: Position of the horse at the end of the race
-Btn: The amount of time the horse has lost the race
-Sp:
-Dec:
-Age: The age of the horse
-Weight: The weight of the horse in kg
-Lbs: The weight of the horse in pounds
-Gear: The blinkers, nose rolls, and bar plates
-Fin_time: Finish Time: the time the horse took to finish the race
-Or: Official Rating
-Ts: Top Speed
-Rpr (Racing Post Rating): Horse rating by Racing Post magazine
-Sire: The father of the horse
-Dam: The mother of the horse
-Damsire:  The horse’s grandfather on the mother's side
-Comments: Comments made after the race
-Dec_clean:
-Probability: The calculated chance of the horse winning the race
-Exp_chance: Expected chance of a horse winning
-Act_score:  Score after racing
-Prize_money: Money awarded to the horses based on their positions
+DEFINITIONS OF THE INDEPENDENT VARIABLES EMPLOYED IN THE MODELS
+* Race ID: The Id given during the race
+* Date: The date the race took place
+* Course: The course/place where the race is taking place
+* Time: The time of the race
+* Race_name: The name given to the race
+* Class: Grouping of horses based on official ratings
+* Band: Age (of horse) band
+* Dist.f.: Distance in Furlongs
+* Dist.m.: Distance in Metres
+* Going: The condition of the course track
+* Season: The season of the race
+* Race_group: Race group
+* Race_type: Race Type
+* Month: The month of the year that the race took place
+* Year: The year the race took place
+* Period: Period of the horse racing calendar
+* Runners: Total Number of the horses racing
+* Race_money: Total money allocated for the race
+* Horse_name: The name of the horse racing
+* Trainer: The name of the horse trainer
+* Jockey: The horse jockey
+* Pos: Position of the horse at the end of the race
+* Btn: The amount of time the horse has lost the race
+* Sp: (No Information)
+* Dec: (No Information)
+* Age: The age of the horse
+* Weight: The weight of the horse in kg
+* Lbs: The weight of the horse in pounds
+* Gear: The blinkers, nose rolls, and bar plates
+* Fin_time: Finish Time: the time the horse took to finish the race
+* Or: Official Rating
+* Ts: Top Speed
+* Rpr (Racing Post Rating): Horse rating by Racing Post magazine
+* Sire: The father of the horse
+* Dam: The mother of the horse
+* Damsire:  The horse’s grandfather on the mother's side
+* Comments: Comments made after the race
+* Dec_clean:  (No Information)
+* Probability: The calculated chance of the horse winning the race
+* Exp_chance: Expected chance of a horse winning
+* Act_score:  Score after racing
+* Prize_money: Money awarded to the horses based on their positions

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++